Marek969/dot-js-frontend-framework/README.md

-# Dot-js framework
+# Dot-js Framework

-## This is a React-like framework, which allows to create applications easily using a React like structure for familiarity.
+A lightweight, React-like framework for building applications easily using a familiar structure.

-### Features:
+---

+## Features

 - State management
 - Routing
 - Event handling
 - DOM manipulation
-- React-like component defining
+- React-like component definition
 - HTTP actions
 - Built-in components for easy application development

+---

+## Quick Start

+See [framework/README.md](./framework/README.md) for full documentation and examples.

+See [example/README.md](./example/README.md) for the demo app and usage.